ezeksunday/Relational-Database-Design-for-TechNova-Solutions/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Task:
+## Task 1: Creating Tables:
 TechNova Solutions is a technology consulting firm that manages various projects for clients, has multiple departments, and employs a diverse workforce.
 You have been tasked with designing a relational database for TechNova Solutions so that they can manage employees, departments, and projects.
 The goal is to create, modify, and optimise the database structure while ensuring data integrity.
-- 1. Create a table to store employee details, ensuring each employee has a unique identifier, first and last name, email address, hire date, and optional department information.
+- i.
+Create a table to store employee details, ensuring each employee has a unique identifier, first and last name, email address, hire date, and optional department information.
-- 2. Design a table to store department details, including a unique identifier and department name.
+- ii.
+Design a table to store department details, including a unique identifier and department name.
 Each department should have a manager, who is one of the employees.
-- 3. Develop a table to manage projects, where each project has a unique identifier, name, start date, and optional end date.
+- iii.
+Develop a table to manage projects, where each project has a unique identifier, name, start date, and optional end date.
 Each project should be managed by an employee.

+## Task 2: Altering Tables:
+- i.
+Add a column to the Employees table to store phone numbers.
+- ii.
+Make sure that every department has a name by including a NOT NULL constraint on the DepartmentName column.
+- iii.
+Rename the HireDate column in the Employees table to StartDate.
+- iv.
+Remove the Department column from the Employees table, as it is redundant.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------